PROCESSING

 Bacteria to replace processing chemicals

-New mineral-processing methods currently under development at Flinders University in South Australia could replace toxic chemicals used in the mining industry
+New processing methods are currently under development at Flinders University

 Staff reporter